tomhenrich/plex/docs/welcome-guide/faqs.md

 ### Q: Is Plex free?

 Plex is a _completely free service._
-The host (me) obviously has to have a capable computer and storage space, and I paid for a Plex Pass which unlocks some additional features, but otherwise Plex itself is free to use.
+The host (me) obviously has to have a capable computer and storage space, and I paid for a Plex Pass to get some additional features, but otherwise Plex itself is free to use.
 There is no charge to you for using my Plex.

 > **NOTE**